dugouchet/smartask/README.md

 SmarTask, Symfony project
 =======

-SmarTask is a symfony project in open source.
+SmarTask is a Symfony Project in open source.

-Smartask is an colaborative task manager deployed on the internet and on Android.
+Smartask is a collaborative task manager deployed on the internet and on Android.

-EveryBody is invated to join this open projet, SmarTask is like a lab to experiment ideas.
+Everybody is invited to join this open project, SmarTask is like a lab to experiment ideas.

-SmarTask web site offers multiple services as :
+SmarTask web site offers multiple services as:
    .
-Create his own prifile
+Create his own profile
    .
-Send task to other member
+Send task to another member
    .
 Create team or subproject
    .
 Notification in real time
    .
-Let discuss on chat amoug different team
+Let discuss on chat among different team
    . and more services ..

-URL : smartaskproject.com/accueil
+URL: smartaskproject.com

 Cheers,

 Anthony